Real-time Spatial Retrieval Augmented Generation for Urban Environments: Real-time Spatial RAG for urban environments

+Recent research has explored various ways to enhance the capabilities of LLMs for urban data management.
+Feng et al. \cite{feng2025urbanllava} propose fine-tuning of multimodal models to improve the understanding of urban imagery sourced (e.g., maps, satellites).
+In other work they propose to adjust model weights through urban-specific instruction tuning what enables smaller models to achieve competitive performance in urban management tasks \cite{10.1145/3711896.3736878}.
+Wang et al. \cite{wang2025urban} propose optimizing models via reinforcement learning using the GRPO algorithm to strengthen reasoning in complex urban scenarios.
+While these works enhance the model's intelligence, they do not address the technical integration with dynamic city data.
+However, these approaches are complementary to our architecture, which remains agnostic to the specific LLM utilized.

+Regarding spatial information retrieval, Zhu et al. \cite{zhu2025boundary} investigate filtering through elastic regions instead of fixed grids by generating graphs with spatial tokenizers.
+This is a promising approach, but it introduces additional latency compared to our architecture based on Linked Data, where the graph is already defined internally.
+Jin et al. \cite{10.1145/3711896.3737176} train graphs designed to extract urban behavior patterns and resolve complex queries, however, these models show limitations in adapting to constant, real-time changes in the city’s state.

+The work of Yu et al. \cite{yu2025spatial} proposes a framework that balances spatial and semantic relevance via a hybrid retriever for reasoning queries.
+Our RAG-FIWARE architecture differs fundamentally by focusing on real-time operability and direct interaction with the physical world through IoT devices.
+Unlike the approach in \cite{yu2025spatial}, our proposal leverages an asynchronous subscription-based architecture under the NGSI-LD standard, allowing it to react to dynamic urban changes (e.g., traffic states or occupancy levels) without the overhead of constant data re-indexing.
+By delegating spatial and temporal filtering to the FIWARE Context Broker prior to generation, we significantly reduce the LLM’s context load and ensure interoperability via Smart Data Models.
+Ultimately, by relying on standardized technologies already deployed in urban ecosystems, our architecture ensures fluid integration and immediate operational readiness for large-scale, real-world deployments.

-The real-time spatial RAG architecture meets all the requirements for the effective integration of UFM in urban environments.
+Our real-time spatial RAG architecture meets all the requirements for the effective integration of UFM in urban environments.
 Table \ref{tab:rag-summarie} presents a comparison with other popular RAG systems in the literature.
-This is a simplified architecture, since it does not take into account security aspects such as user and service authentication and authorization, or input and output safeguards to prevent the system from disclosing sensitive information or deviating from its intended purpose.
-The strategy for defining the prompt has also not been discussed as it will depend on each use case.
-However, it is a relevant factor that affects the quality of the RAG.